 3. The Mitten by Jan Brett

 In Jan Brett’s The Mitten, a young boy named Nicki wants his grandmother to knit him snow white mittens.
 Although she warns him they could get lost in the snow, she makes the mittens anyway.
 When Nicki goes out to play, he drops one of the mittens in the snow and does not realize it.
-Soon a mole comes by and decides the mitten is a warm cozy place to stay.
-Eventually, more and more animals (rabbit, owl, fox, bear, mouse, hedgehog) move inside the mitten.
+Soon, a mole comes by and decides the mitten is a warm cozy place to stay.
+Eventually, more and more animals, a rabbit, owl, fox, bear, mouse, and hedgehog, move inside the mitten.

 4. The Hello, Goodbye Window by Norton Juster

 In The Hello, Goodbye Window, a little girl describes what visits to her Nanna and Poppy’s house are like.
 She tells readers all the different things she likes to do at their house: look at the stars, work in her Nanna’s garden, and eat dinner by the window.